technology-toolbox/website/content/blog/jjameson/2011/11/19/tips-tricks-for-running-powershell-scripts-as-scheduled-tasks.md

 > **Note**
 >
 > In order to avoid issues when running the script interactively from a PowerShell window, we really should call **Stop-Transcript** when an error occurs (i.e. by using **Trap**).
-Otherwise, if an error occurs while running the script from a PowerShell prompt, the transcript file remains open and you need to type `Stop-Transcript` to close it.
+Otherwise, if an error occurs while running the script from a PowerShell prompt, the transcript file remains open and you need to type {{< kbd "Stop-Transcript" >}} to close it.

 Running the scheduled task now produces the following in the Temp.log file (as viewed in Notepad):